OkayHughes/open-lab-notebook/src/posts/math/diff_geo.md

 but can be projected onto the tangent space.
 This is the euclidean analogue of the covariant derivative.
 In particular, the velocity vector `$$\textrm{d}c$$` can be differentiated to yield an "acceleration" vector.
-In the euclidean case
+In the euclidean case, one can show that the only curves having zero acceleration are geodesics under the induced metric.
+Therefore, in the setting of manifolds, we want to introduce a notion of covariant derivative that generalizes the notion that `$$\der{V}{t} = 0 $$` indicates that `$$ V$$` is parallel to the manifold.

+### Affine connection
+Here we care only about affine connections in order to build up to the unique connection induced by a choice of metric.

+An affine connection is a (1, 2) tensor